ipv6-feet-under/WriteUps-dCTF21/A Simple SP Box!/README.md

 We wrote a short python script to solve it for us.

 First we solve the shuffled alphabet in the current session.
 We can do that by just sending every letter twice: "AA" for example.
-Usually this wouldn't help a lot, because it get encrypted multiple rounds, however in this specific case we know one thing for sure: it always get's encrypted an even number.
+Usually this wouldn't help a lot, because it gets encrypted multiple rounds, however in this specific case we know one thing for sure: it always get's encrypted even.
 If we send every letter twice we always know what our sent letter was before two rounds of encryption.

 ```py
 for character in ALPHABET: